Pic of MXR System Preamp II with link to hi-res version

 -- Reverse Engineering a Schematic

-and Newly Uncovered MXR Schematics of M-140!
+and Uncovered MXR Schematics of M-140

 This is the preamp which I have used for about 30-years in my main stereo system.
 It has always been a flawless performer.
 Unfortunately, no schematic was provided with it.
 When I scoured the Web trying to find one, nothing turned-up.
 The rights to the MXR name and designs were carried-on by Dunlop Manufacturing, Inc., but they did not pick up MXR’s “Desktop” line.
 I guess that MXR wasn’t very big in the home stereo market.

 Stereo Review MXR lowAdmittedly, the M-150 is a weird bird, but that’s why I like it so much.
 I found out about it by reading a Julian Hirsch review (at right) in Stereo Review, published March, 1981.
-He gave it very high marks, also mentioning that that it was about to be upgraded to the Model 150.
+He gave it very high marks, also mentioning that it was about to be upgraded to the Model 150.
 (That added a second phono preamp but left the unit otherwise, almost identical–more about that below.)
 Highlights of the review include:

 • Phono RIAA accuracy ±0.25dB.